glorion13/Series-Tracker/README.md

 Fixed bugs:
 - Completely solved ordering problem, and should not crash if the string can't be converted to an int

+Known bugs:
+- Alphabetical view doesn't immediately update when a series is added, need to close and re-open app

 Ideas for new features
 -------------------------